 From “Hardesty’s History of Lincoln County, West Virginia,” published by H.H.
-Hardesty, we find this entry for Isham Roberts, who resided at Hart in Lincoln County, West Virginia:
+Hardesty, we find this entry for Rufus Stowers, who resided at Hamlin in Lincoln County, West Virginia: